sagemath/sagewiki_to_gh-2022-10-10/days75.md

 * Fix smaller issues with `linear_code.py` as noted on the [[https://bitbucket.org/lucasdavid/sage_coding_project/issues/155/problems-with-linear_codepy|ACTIS Bitbucket wiki]].

+* Improve integration of finite field non-prime basis representation introduced in [[http://trac.sagemath.org/ticket/20284|#20284]].

 * Port implementation of asymptotically fast (GF(q)[x])[y] root-finding from [[https://bitbucket.org/jsrn/codinglib|Codinglib]].

+* Fix and review [[http://trac.sagemath.org/ticket/16742|#16742]] regarding faster F[x] matrix reduction.

 * Link to advanced fast polynomial arithmetic library functions such as multi-point evaluation and Lagrange interpolation.

 * Link to fast GF(2)[x] library (currently used is NTL generic GF(p)[x]).

 * Link to new features of new LinBox release.

+* Cython implementation of the Brouwer-Zimmermann algorithm for computing the minimum distance of a linear code.

 = Funding =